DOROTHY JEAN McCoubrey

 DONALD M. ANDERSON

 Donald M Anderson is a Senior Scientist in the Biology Department of the Woods Hole Oceanographic Institution.
 He is the Director of the Cooperative Institute for North Atlantic Research (CINAR), and is Director of the U.S. National Office for Harmful Algal Blooms.
 His research is on toxic or harmful algal blooms (HABs), with focal areas that range from molecular and physiological studies of growth, sexuality, and toxin production to the large-scale oceanography and ecology of HABs, including numerical modeling, forecasting, and a range of monitoring and management strategies, many reliant on novel instrumentation and biosensors.
-[I can add more here if you want - awards, publications, etc.] In his keynote presentation, Don will provide a brief overview of HABs. recent global trends in their occurrence and impacts, and the many challenges in monitoring and managing shellfish and other resources impacted by toxic blooms.
+In his keynote presentation, Don will provide a brief overview of HABs. recent global trends in their occurrence and impacts, and the many challenges in monitoring and managing shellfish and other resources impacted by toxic blooms.
 He will then highlight some of the new “ocean observing” technologies that are already being used for early warning of HABS, as well as to provide near real-time, in situ data on HAB cells and their toxins to augment traditional monitoring approaches.
 Given costs, logistics, and regulatory issues, it is currently unrealistic to expect these instruments to be broadly incorporated into monitoring and management programs worldwide, but progress in that direction has been steady and it is now possible to envision a future where networks of instruments will provide managers with valuable information on HABs and the environmental conditions that regulate their distribution, abundance, and toxicity.

 Jan Vinjé Ph.D. is Head of the National Calicivirus Laboratory and Director of CaliciNet at the Centers for Disease Control and Prevention (CDC) in Atlanta, GA.
 Dr. Vinjé received his Ph.D. degree at the University of Utrecht, the Netherlands in 1999.
 After a postdoc and an appointment as research assistant professor at the University of North Carolina in Chapel Hill, he joined CDC in 2006.
 Over the past 11 years, he has served on several program advisory committees from several European research projects (FP6, FP7).
 He is serving as technical expert on the norovirus subcommittee of the National Advisory Committee on Microbiological Criteria for Foods and is the current Chair of the International Committee on Taxonomy of Viruses study groups on Caliciviridae.
 He is currently a member of the editorial board of the Journal of Clinical Microbiology and associate editor of the journal Food and Environmental Virology and he serves as an ad-hoc reviewer for journals such as Nature, Lancet, New England Journal of Medicine, Journal of Virology, Applied and Environmental Virology.
 Dr. Vinjé has published over 140 peer reviewed publications and several book chapters and he is a guest lecturer at Emory and the University of Georgia.
 His research interests include all aspects of viral gastrointestinal disease including detection, characterization, molecular epidemiology, immunology and prevention and control of norovirus infections.